60Waves/Houches/_pages/application.md

 - Applications from PhD students and early career researchers will be encouraged.

-- The registration cost will be approximately 600 euros, covering meal and lodging in Les Houches from Sept, Sunday 1. (evening) to Sept, Friday 6. (afternoon)
+- The final registration cost should be about 540 euros, covering meal and lodging in Les Houches from Sept, Sunday 1. (evening) to Sept, Friday 6. (afternoon)